freedomofpress/securedrop-docs/docs/admin/deployment/tor_pow.rst

 network.

+.. _enable_tor_pow:

 Enabling the proof-of-work defense
 ----------------------------------

-Make sure you have :doc:`installed SecureDrop already
+If you're :doc:`installing SecureDrop for the first time
+<../installation/install>`, the proof-of-work defense will be enabled by
+default, unless you :ref:`explicitly disable it <disable_tor_pow>`.

-<../installation/install>`.
-Then, on the *Admin Workstation*:
+To enable it on an existing SecureDrop instance, on the *Admin Workstation*:

 .. code:: sh